Delys Bird

 Delys Margaret Bird AM is a Western Australian writer, academic and editor.
 She was editor of literary journal Westerly from 1993 to 2015 and has acted as editorial consultant since then.

 Biography

 Bird was born in Kalgoorlie, Western Australia.
-After living in Sydney for a period, Bird’s tertiary education began as a mature age student at the University of Western Australia in the 1970s.
-She began teaching at the university in 1980 and joined the faculty of Arts in 1985, where she was a member of the English Department as well as director of the Centre for Women’s Studies until her retirement in 2003.
+After living in Sydney for a period, Bird’s tertiary education began as a mature age student at the University of Western Australia (UWA) in the 1970s.

+She began teaching at UWA in 1980 and also taught literature at the Western Australian Institute of Technology (WAIT; later Curtin University).
+In 1985, Bird joined the faculty of Arts at UWA, where she was a member of the English Department as well as director of the Centre for Women’s Studies until her retirement in 2003.

 Bird was editor of Western Australian literary journal Westerly from 1993 to 2015 and is currently editorial consultant to that publication.
 She had previously served as the journal's poetry editor.
 Bird has also conducted extensive research in Australian literature, with a focus on women writers and feminist theory.